-- 14 The Federal Emergency Management Agency (FEMA) defines social vulnerability as the susceptibility of - social groups to the negative impacts of natural hazards (e.g., wildfire), which include disproportionate - death, injury, loss, or disruption of livelihood (FEMA 2022).
-A sole hazard occurrence can bring about - 17 considerably different impacts for distinct individuals, even if the magnitude of the hazard was the same - 18 for the entire community.
-Specific groups of individuals may be more susceptible to natural hazards - 19 because of socioeconomic status, physical state, or other factors.
-For instance, elderly individuals may - 20 have more difficulty in quickly evacuating during wildfire emergencies, which may make them more - 21 susceptible to entrapment.
-In other cases, low-income individuals may be less able to harden and
+The Federal Emergency Management Agency (FEMA) defines social vulnerability as the susceptibility of social groups to the negative impacts of natural hazards (e.g., wildfire), which include disproportionate death, injury, loss, or disruption of livelihood (FEMA 2022).
+A sole hazard occurrence can bring about considerably different impacts for distinct individuals, even if the magnitude of the hazard was the same for the entire community.
+Specific groups of individuals may be more susceptible to natural hazards because of socioeconomic status, physical state, or other factors.
+For instance, elderly individuals may have more difficulty in quickly evacuating during wildfire emergencies, which may make them more susceptible to entrapment.
+In other cases, low-income individuals may be less able to harden and improve their homes to reduce structural ignitability, indicating that they can face a higher probability of their home being damaged or destroyed should a wildfire event occur.

-- 1 improve their homes to reduce structural ignitability, indicating that they can face a higher probability of - 2 their home being damaged or destroyed should a wildfire event occur. - 3 According to the 2017 Inyo County and City of Bishop Multi-Jurisdictional Hazard Mitigation Plan (Inyo - 4 County and City of Bishop 2017), social vulnerability for wildfire hazards is roughly the same between - 5 residents within the high wildfire hazard zones of Inyo County, such as 40 Acres, and residents in all of - 6 Inyo County.
-The similarity in social vulnerability between the communities located in wildfire hazard - 7 zones and all Inyo County communities is owed to the similar socioeconomic composition of both - 8 populations (Inyo County and City of Bishop 2017).
+According to the 2017 Inyo County and City of Bishop Multi-Jurisdictional Hazard Mitigation Plan (Inyo County and City of Bishop 2017), social vulnerability for wildfire hazards is roughly the same between residents within the high wildfire hazard zones of Inyo County, such as 40 Acres, and residents in all of Inyo County.
+The similarity in social vulnerability between the communities located in wildfire hazard zones and all Inyo County communities is owed to the similar socioeconomic composition of both populations (Inyo County and City of Bishop 2017).

-9 RECREATION
+RECREATION

-- 10 There is modest recreational use by non-residents of the BLM land to the west and LADWP lands on - 11 other sides.
-Non-resident recreational use of the surrounding lands is primarily walking, running, and - 12 mountain biking during the winter months by Mono County residents seeking snow-free dirt roads. - 13 Cyclists from Bishop and Mono County use Old Sherwin Grade Road, Pine Creek Road, and North - 14 Round Valley Road extensively.
-The number of recreation visits increases markedly up Pine Creek - canyon for hiking, backpacking, fishing, and climbing.
+There is modest recreational use by non-residents of the BLM land to the west and LADWP lands on other sides.
+Non-resident recreational use of the surrounding lands is primarily walking, running, and mountain biking during the winter months by Mono County residents seeking snow-free dirt roads.
+Cyclists from Bishop and Mono County use Old Sherwin Grade Road, Pine Creek Road, and North Round Valley Road extensively.
+The number of recreation visits increases markedly up Pine Creek canyon for hiking, backpacking, fishing, and climbing.
+Important to note is that winter recreation includes dispersed camping on BLM and USFS lands, which leads to increased wildfire risk due to potential reckless and illegal campfire usage.
+This is of particular concern in areas with a higher presence of campers such as Pine Creek Canyon.

-16 FIRE RESPONSE CAPABILITIES
+FIRE RESPONSE CAPABILITIES

-17 LOCAL RESPONSE
+LOCAL RESPONSE

-- 18 The nearest volunteer station serving the Planning Area is the Paradise Fire Station, located at - 19 5300 Lower Rock Creek Road, Paradise, and is 6 miles from 40 Acres.
-The Wheeler Crest Fire Station is - an additional 4 miles away to the northwest.
-There are three fire stations in Bishop: 3206 West Line St., - 21 209 West Line St., and 2190 North Sierra Highway (U.S. 395), which are 11 to 13 miles from 40 Acres. - There is also a fire station in Chalfant, which is 25 miles from 40 Acres.
+The nearest volunteer station serving the Planning Area is the Paradise Fire Station, located at 5300 Lower Rock Creek Road, Paradise, and is 6 miles from 40 Acres.
+The Wheeler Crest Fire Station is an additional 4 miles away to the northwest.
+There are three fire stations in Bishop: 3206 West Line St., 209 West Line St., and 2190 North Sierra Highway (U.S. 395), which are 11 to 13 miles from 40 Acres.
+There is also a fire station in Chalfant, which is 25 miles from 40 Acres.

-23 STATE RESPONSE
+STATE RESPONSE

-24 California Department of Forestry and Fire Protection (CAL FIRE)
+California Department of Forestry and Fire Protection (CAL FIRE)

-25 CAL FIRE San Bernardino Unit
+CAL FIRE San Bernardino Unit

-- 26 The nearest CAL FIRE station serving the Planning Area is the CAL FIRE Bishop Station at 2781 South - 27 Round Valley Road, Bishop, CA, 93514.
-When the bridge over Pine Creek is replaced, the distance to - 40 Acres is about 5 miles (Map C.10 in Appendix C).
-The current detour without the bridge is about twice - 29 as far.
+The nearest CAL FIRE station serving the Planning Area is the CAL FIRE Bishop Station at 2781 South Round Valley Road, Bishop, CA, 93514.
+When the bridge over Pine Creek is replaced, the distance to 40 Acres is about 5 miles (Map C.10 in Appendix C).
+The current detour without the bridge is about twice as far.